Kloudmill-Tech/portfolio-site/APIs_In_Plain_English.md

 # APIs in Plain English

 Application Program Interfaces (API) allow applications of all sizes to communicate with each other

-Applications speak various *langages*, We'll stick with the top three  listed below for simplicity.
+Applications speak various *langages*, from C++ , Java, and Python.How do these different applications communicate and share data?
+Think of APIs as the standard of sharing data between disparate systems.
+APIs come in many flavors or types, the ones listed below are used extensivly.

 1. SOAP
 2. HTTP/S